project-codeflare/codeflare-cli/plugins/plugin-client-default/notebooks/hello.md

         position: default
     2:
         position: default
+        maximized: true
+        inverseColors: true
     3:
         position: default
+        maximized: true
 ---

 <img alt="CodeFlare Icon" src="@kui-shell/client/icons/svg/codeflare.svg" width="200" height="200" align="left" />
 CodeFlare is a framework to simplify the integration, scaling and acceleration of complex multi-step analytics and machine learning pipelines on the cloud.

+> #### Next Steps
+>
-From your terminal, try running `codeflare` to be guided through running jobs against the Cloud.
+> From your terminal, try `codeflare` to be guided through running jobs against the Cloud.

 ---